 Did your child or grandchild work last year in one of their first jobs?
-Scooping ice cream, or maybe a virtual internship?
+Scooping ice cream, working as a camp counselor?
+Maybe a virtual internship?
 Chances are they were thrilled to get a paycheck.

 Would you like to kick start their process of saving and investing?
 Consider funding their Roth IRA contribution.

 For the 2021 tax year, you can contribute a gift directly to a child or grandchild’s Roth IRA account, up to the amount of their earned income, with a maximum contribution of $6,000.
 Don’t forget to make the contribution prior to their tax-filing deadline, usually April 15th.

 What if they are under the age of 18?
 First, cherish each moment, it goes by so fast.
 But as far as a Roth, no problem, you can open a Custodial Roth IRA.